-As the internet continues to be the go-to source for information, it seems as though there are just as many questions as there answers, sometimes making it that much more overwhelming for the small business owner in their quest to sustainability.
-Additionally, as the banking industry continues to rebuild from 2008, traditional institutions remain guarded when it comes to lending money.
+As the internet continues to be the go-to source for information, it seems as though there are just as many questions as answers.
+Sometimes this can make it much more overwhelming for the small business owner who is looking for sustainability.
+Additionally, as the banking industry continues to rebuild from the 2008 crisis, traditional institutions remain guarded when it comes to lending money.
 This only adds to the difficulty the creative and innovative face when trying to grow their businesses or get them off the ground.
 Alternative lending can be a great option for your small business.

 While this may seem like a time in which those with the entrepreneurial spirit may want to throw in the towel, quite the opposite is true: the power of the internet has helped lead the way for entrepreneurs helping entrepreneurs with online and alternative lending.
-This is precisely the answer for which small business owners have been looking as over half of small business applicants have their loans approved through alternative lenders.
+This is precisely the answer small business owners have been looking for, as over half of small business applicants have their loans approved through alternative lenders online.

 3. New Technology Is Creating Better Lending Products